 Depending on your role, you might find yourself completely ensconced on a project that might require quite a lot of independent work.
 Equally, there will be times when you'll form part of a team and be required to adapt to a different working environment.
 In an ideal world, you'll be someone who thrives in both environments.

 - Prove your enthusiasm: Whether you come from a Computer Science background or not, it's vital to have hard evidence of your interest in computing.
 Join a computing club, learn a programming language (C++ and Java are particularly sought after), or build your own website (try WordPress).

 - Find the right working environment for you: Learn about the working environments in different firms, depending on size, working arrangements, product focus and training opportunities.
 Armed with this information, you should be able to work out which environment suits you best - the flexibility and recognition of a small firm or the structure and clear career trajectory, (but relative anonymity) of a big firm.
 Interning is a great way to learn where you feel comfortable and what type of environment you thrive in.

 - Sharpen your skills: Go along to an IT bootcamp (Microsoft run one, as do computer clubs) to not only show commitment and initiative, but also improve your technical skills.
 See Bright Network's Technology Academy course to learn how to use Python.

-Now you know how to excel, find the right place for you by browsing our list of technology IT software and developmemt graduate schemes today.
+Now you know how to excel, find the right place for you by browsing graduate jobs in IT software and development.